-We are not super strict with the homeschooling, the girls will do schoolwork most days, but there are some days where it just doesn’t fit into the “schedule”, but that doesn’t mean that they are not learning on those days too.
-We have found some good toys that allow us to sneak education in there without them realizing it.
+We are not super strict with the homeschooling.
+The girls will do schoolwork most days, but there are some days where it just doesn’t fit into the “schedule”.
+But that doesn’t mean that they are not learning on those days too.
+We have found some good toys that allow us to sneak education in play without them realizing it.

 With the holidays just around the corner I figured I’d share some of the fun stuff that we use to “Teach Through Play”.

 Making Homeschooling Fun